-A critical mistake we advise rental property investors NOT to make, is placing a tenant and then forgetting about the property.
-In this blog, we will cover the best practices for inspecting occupied rental properties.
-Not only will we cover what to look for in these inspections, but also the frequency we recommend to ensure your property is being taken care of while not infringing on your tenant’s rights.
+It is a critical mistake to place a tenant and then forget to check back in on the property.
+There are 4 practices we advise for inspecting occupied rental properties.
+Know what to look for in these inspections, as well as the recommended frequency of inspections to ensure your property is being taken care of.

-Deferred maintenance may not necessarily be the responsibility of your tenant, therefore routine inspections are a good opportunity for you to periodically check the property for any maintenance needs you as the owner may need to address.
+- Deferred maintenance items: Deferred maintenance may not necessarily be the responsibility of your tenant, so routine inspections are a good opportunity for you to periodically check the property for any maintenance needs you may need to address.

 At the core, communication is the key to success with your tenants.
 Be transparent with your prospective tenants from the very inception of your relationship.
 Let them know you will be conducting routine inspections.
 Not only does this set clear expectations, but dissuades unsavory tenants from leasing your property because they know you will be around from time to time.